"Iron Lady" Thatcher mourned, but opponents celebrate

 Thatcher's final journey on April 17 will take her from a chapel inside the Palace of Westminster - where she deployed fearsome and forensic debating skills - to a St Paul's Cathedral where she will arrive on a gun carriage drawn by horses from Queen Elizabeth's artillery.

-Parliament will return from recess for a special session in her honor on Wednesday.
+Parliament will return from recess for a special session in her honour on Wednesday.

 "IRON LADY"